HambuP/Rasterizer_LOVE2D/README.md

 # 3D Software Rasterizer

 A simple 3D software rasterizer built from scratch in Lua using LÖVE2D.
-No GPU acceleration—just pure CPU rendering to understand how 3D graphics really work.
+No GPU acceleration—just pure CPU rendering to understand how 3D graphics work.

 ![Demo](./screenshots/rasterizer.gif)